 Section 504.3 of the International Fire Code is supplemented with the following:

 Roof hatches (IFC 504.3.1).
-All required interior stairways that extend to the top floor in any building four or more stories in height shall have, at the highest point of the stair shaft, an approved hatch that can open to the exterior not less than 16 square feet (1.5m2) in area and having a minimum dimension of 3 feet (610 mm).
+All required interior stairways that extend to the top floor in any building four or more stories in height shall have, at the highest point of the stair shaft, an approved hatch that can open to the exterior not less than 16 square feet (1.5m2) in area and having a minimum dimension of 3 feet (914mm).

-EXCEPTION: A roof hatch is not required for stairways that extend to the roof with an opening onto that roof or for stairways that comply with International Building Code 1011.12.2.
+EXCEPTION: A roof hatch is not required for stairways that extend to the roof with an opening onto that roof or for stairways that comply with International Building Code Section 1011.12.2.

 NEW SECTION.
-SECTION 171.
+SECTION 175.
 There is hereby added to K.C.C. chapter 17.04 a new section to read as follows: